Martin Lewis highlights ‘important’ pension change not mentioned in Budget 2023

 Finance expert Martin Lewis has highlighted one “important” change to pensions that was not mentioned by the chancellor in the spring Budget.

-Chancellor Jeremy Hunt announced changes to pensions in the Budget on Wednesday, including scrapping the lifetime allowance.
+Chancellor Jeremy Hunt announced changes to pensions in the Budget on Wednesday, including scrapping thewor lifetime allowance.

 However, there was one change that the chancellor did not mention in his address to Parliament - which also aims to encourage older people to continue working, according to Mr Lewis.